phonegap/phonegap-docs/docs/3-references/phonegap-cli/remote-usage.html.md

 layout: subpage
 ---

-The PhoneGap remote commands are used for executing commands against the PhoneGap Build service in the cloud rather than relying on a locally installed SDK for each platform.
+The PhoneGap `remote` commands are used for executing commands against the PhoneGap Build service in the cloud rather than relying on a locally installed SDK for each platform.

 ###Usage
-      $ phonegap remote [command]
+      phonegap remote [command]

+Use the commands below in conjunction with the `remote` command to perform the specific ations outlined below.

 ###Commands